 – Full Squid as fresh as possible is a top choice, Slimy Mackrel, Scad, Garfish

 If bait fishing from your boat then keeps an eye for bird activity, birds will often fly overhead of schools of Kingies busting up on the surface.
 Use berley as a way to bring the schools of Kingfish.
 This can be a mix of Tuna, Pilchard,

 Targeting kingies with lures & soft plastics

-For soft plastics large flick baits and large paddle tails are a great choice.
+For soft plastics, large flick baits and large paddle tails are great choices.
 Generally coupled with 1/2 ounce jig heads.
-I generally cast these out let the soft plastic sinker then do a number of aggressive up and down lift to imitate a wounder bait fish going crazy.
+I generally cast these out let the soft plastic sinker then do a number of aggressive up and down lift to imitate a wounded bait fish going crazy.
 This usually gets a passing by kingies attention.
-I like natural bait fish colors here such as whites greens and blues. ( match the hatch )
+I like natural baitfish colours here such as whites greens and blues. ( match the hatch )

-Kingfish love swimming and patrolling along structure such as rockwalls, so it pays to keep your lure or jig close to the structure.
+Kingfish love swimming and patrolling along with structures such as rock walls, so it pays to keep your lure or jig close to the structure.

 You can target Kingies on a whole range of rod outfits from light spin rods to heavy game rods.
-A good all-round choice would be a 8-12 kilo rod with a 6000 size reel and spooling the reel with 10-15 kilo line.
+A good all-around choice would be an 8-12 kilo rod with a 6000 size reel and spooling the reel with 10-15 kilo line.

 You can use your snapper outfit which is generally a 5-8 kilo rod with a 4000 reel but if you happen to land a big one then it will be a challenge to land.